inqwise/inqwise.github.io/src/devfinops-project-2024.md

 **Project Status:** Completed
 **Last Updated:** December 17, 2024
+**Autor:** Alex Misyuk

 ## Introduction

 As a technical enthusiast, I am always investigating and researching different aspects of the digital universe.
 Last year, I focused my research on **“Environment Costing”**, which explores how to create cloud application environments with minimal costs.
 This project, **DevFinOps**, embodies the principles of DevOps, FinOps, and operational excellence to achieve cost-effective, secure, and automated cloud infrastructures.

-This project was collaboratively processed by the **Inqwise Team**, leveraging our collective expertise to transform legacy environments into flexible, secure, and cost-aware AWS-based deployments.
+This project was processed by the **Inqwise Team**, leveraging our collective expertise to transform legacy environments into flexible, secure, and cost-aware AWS-based deployments.
 By employing automated processes, golden images, managed services, and well-defined CI/CD pipelines, we have achieved a more resilient and financially predictable infrastructure.

 ## Initial State of the Project